England | Scotland | Wales | Northern Ireland | Ireland

 We have a range of appointments, pre-bookable appointments, on the day appointments and urgent appointments.

-Practice Nurse Sister Jane McKenzie is available Wednesday and Thursday from 12.30pm until 6.00pm.
+Practice Nurse Sister Elaine Ponton is available Thursday from 8.30am until 1.00pm.

 If you require telephone advice, you should leave a message with the reception staff and the Practice Nurse or GP will return your call when surgery is over.